Agriculture and Life Sciences (Horticulture) M.P.S. (Ithaca)

 Field of Study

-While students have the opportunity to customize their own course of study with their faculty advisor, the Field of Horticulture offers several areas of specialization for MPS degree candidates.
+While students have the opportunity to customize their own course of study with their faculty advisor, the field offers several areas of specialization for MPS degree candidates.
 Each of these areas include a suggested curriculum of core and elective courses that fulfill the requirements of the MPS in Agriculture and Life Sciences degree while placing particular emphasis in an area of specialization.
-Specialization areas include: Controlled Environment Agriculture, Viticulture, and Public Garden Leadership.
+Specializations include: controlled environment agriculture, public garden leadership and viticulture

 Concentrations by Subject